CNA-Tech/PKS-Ninja/LabGuides/PksInstallPhase2-IN1916/readme.md

 - Container Networking Interface: `NSX-T`
 - NSX Manager Hostname: `192.168.110.42`
 - NSX Manager Super User Principal Identity Certificate: Use the PI certificate and key values you copied to Notepad++ in the PKS Install Phase 1 lab, pasting the certificate in the first box and the key in the second box
-- NSX Manager CA Cert: Use the NSX MGR certificate value you copied to Notepad++ in the PKS Install Phase 1 lab, this should also be saved as nsx.crt on your desktop
+- NSX Manager CA Cert: Use the NSX API certificate value you copied to Notepad++ in the PKS Install Phase 1 lab, this should also be saved as nsx.crt on your desktop
 - Disable SSL certificate verification: `True`
 - NAT mode: `True`
 - Pods IP Block ID: Use the value you gathered above